SciGA: A Comprehensive Dataset for Designing Graphical Abstracts in Academic Papers: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We introduce SciGA-145k, the first dataset explicitly designed for GA design support, providing a foundation for advancing scientific communication through GA research and application. \item We define Intra-GA Recommendation and Inter-GA Recommendation, two complementary tasks that facilitate broader adoption of GA-based scientific communication and support researchers refining their visual abstracts for enhanced clarity and impact. \item We propose CAR@$k$, a novel recommendation metric that evaluates retrieval models in scenarios where multiple figures beyond the explicitly labeled GA may function as viable candidates, offering a more refined assessment of model performance in handling soft relevance. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We introduce SciGA-145k, the first dataset explicitly designed for GA design support, providing a foundation for advancing scientific communication through GA research. \item We define Intra/Inter-GA Recommendation, two complementary tasks that facilitate broader adoption of GA-based scientific communication and support researchers refining their visual abstracts for enhanced clarity and impact. \item We propose CAR, a novel recommendation metric for scenarios where multiple items beyond the explicitly GT may serve as viable alternatives, offering a more nuanced view of model performance in handling soft relevance. \end{itemize}